Brookite

 Diaphaneity is opaque to translucent.

-Crystal System is orthorhombic; Pbca.
+Crystal System is orthorhombic; Pbca

 Crystal Habits include sharp well-formed, complex short prisms;